Blog : breeze blocks

 / Photographs: Soopakorn Srisakul /

-A modern complex house sits on an area of land where calming fruit orchards once grew.
+This house among the trees is part of a suburban residential development nestled in a wooded area where calming fruit orchards once grew.
 It is comforting to know the developers have made every effort at preserving as many trees as they possibly could.
 Like so, the houses are built around mature trees that have long been there.
 Here’s one of them.

 The cube-shaped façade looks out over the front yard.
 Large glass windows in wood casings stretch across the entire face of the building.
 To let nature permeate, patches of greenery occupy every open space including the rooftop deck.